How to Manufacture a Product in 7 Steps

 - Labor Practices and Safety: Labor laws and practices vary by country and manufacturer.
 A good way to vet a manufacturer is to see whether it is certified by the Fair Labor Association or has received any other labor and safety accreditations.

 - Environmental Impact: Another factor you may want to consider is your manufacturer’s environment ethic.
-Many manufacturers pledge to lower emissions and reduce waste or participate in other environmental efforts, all of which will often be noted on their websites.
+Many manufacturers pledge to lower emissions and reduce waste or participate in other environmental efforts, which will often be noted on their websites.
 You can also use the Thomasnet.com search engine to find environmentally friendly suppliers.

 While manufacturing costs will be your biggest expense, also consider the costs of freighting your products from the manufacturer to your store or warehouse (which we’ll cover a bit more below).
 In other words, even though an overseas manufacturer may be more affordable than a domestic manufacturer, be sure to factor in freight costs to get a true comparison.
 Learn more about budgeting a retail business.